mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 exceedingly easy.

 ### 3.1.1 No variable declarations
-JavaScript has no means to declare a variable a type.
+JavaScript has no means to formally declare a variable type.
 A variable may contain any type and that may be changed at any time during execution.
 There are no *sigils* to identify type, and a variable name is unconstrained.
-We may have a JavaScript application where a single symbol like 'watches' is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number.
+We may have a JavaScript application where a single symbol like `watches` is used as an object, a map, a list, a boolean flag, a string, an integer, and a floating point number.

 ### 3.1.2 Coercion and polymorphism
-JavaScript expressions often intermingle **type coercion** and **polymorphic operators** which results in a very large numbers of conditions that provide inconsistent results.
+JavaScript expressions often intermingle **type coercion** and **polymorphic operators** which result in a large number of behaviors that provide surprising and undesirable results.

-**Type coercion** occurs when the language "automatically" converts one type to another. **Polymorphic operators** are symbols like `+` which in JavaScript either concatenates a string *or* adds two numbers *or* converts a string to a number.
-When an expression includes type coercion and polymorphic operators results get surprising and confusing fast:
+Type coercion occurs when the language "automatically" converts one type to another.
+Polymorphic operators are symbols like `+` which in JavaScript either concatenates strings *or* adds two numbers *or* converts a string to a number.

+Let's look at a few expressions.
+If you're playing along at home, you might want to cover the right-hand side of the table below to see if you can guess what the results will be.
+If you get them all correct let us know and we can send you a gold star.

 ```js
   var x, y;